Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   correct ordering.
 Instead, Meerkat DSA performs the hierarchy selection sub-searches in such an order that the returned entries are innately _likely_ to appear in approximately the proper ordering.
+- Relaxations and Tightenings do not apply to `extensibleMatch`.
+This was partly due to difficulty in implementing this, but also because it seems like unintuitive behavior to replace matching rules that a user specifically requested.

 ## The "Never Contributing" Bug